dkrai04/juspay-codethon-template/README.md

 vercel --prod
 ```

-Once you're done building your project, you can deploy it to the internet using **Vercel** (which works seamlessly with Vite, React, and Tailwind).

 ### Deploy via Vercel Dashboard

 1. Go to [https://vercel.com](https://vercel.com) and sign in with GitHub
-2. Click **“Add New → Project”**
+2. Click **"Add New → Project"**
 3. Import your repo from `juspay-codethon` org (e.g., `codethon-yourname`)
-4. Vercel will auto-detect it's a Vite + React app — click **Deploy**
+4. Vercel will auto-detect it's a Next.js app — click **Deploy**
 5. Done! 🎉 Your site is now live.

 ### What it sets up:
 - Automatic deployment from the `main` or `dev` branch
 - Custom preview URLs for every PR
-- Performance-optimized static hosting
+- Performance-optimized static and server-side rendering
+- Built-in API routes support
+- Image optimization and other Next.js features

 > Any future push to your repo will automatically trigger a new deployment